Jane Ardern BSc (Hons) Dip.CABT, CAP2

 I have lectured for the Kennel Club on two occasions one at a KCAI local event and also at Crufts 2015 in the KCAI Lecture Theatre, then in March 2016 at Crufts I was awarded the Kennel Club Accredited Instructor Scheme Dog Trainer of the Year 2015, where i was nominated by my lovely clients to the final and then voted the winner by the public

-I am a member of the Coape Association of Pet Behaviourists and Trainers (CAPBT), The Association of Pet Dog Trainers (APDT UK) Membership no. 1058 and a Registered Animal Trainer with the Animal Training and Behaviour Council (ATBC)
+I am a member of The Association of Pet Dog Trainers (APDT UK) Membership no. 1058 and a Registered Animal Trainer with the Animal Behaviour and Training Council (ABTC)

 I currently share my home with five dogs, a 12 year old polish lowland sheepdog Snoopy a retired show Champion, and four working cocker spaniels, Pickles, The Stig, Mia and Drift two of which I bred myself, I have previously owned Leonbergers for 20 years so have plenty of experience with different breeds and living with a multi dog household.